typemill/docs/05-Forms/03-Meta-Tabs.md

 	}
 })
 ```
 You can simply **copy and paste** this component, because the vue-component will always look the same.
-Just change the name of the component `Vue.component('mytab', {})` to the name of your tab.
-Please use an **unique name** for your tab, because there might be conflicts if another plugin uses the same name for a tab.
+Just change the name of the component `Vue.component('tab-mytab', {})` to the name of your tab with the prefix "tab-", so if the name of the tab is "maps", the call the vue.component "tab-maps".
+Please use an **unique and creative name** for your tab to avoid conflicts with other tabs from other plugins.

-This is what the vue component does:
+The vue component does the following magic:

 * It loops over the fields that you defined in your YAML file.
 * It dynamically adds the field component according to the type of each field.